Romain7426/Mouton1/README.md

 First, likely, the game won't compile right off the bat on your computer: too many things to make it work.
 And as the saying goes, 'libtool is hell'.
 I might look into that in twenty years.
 It used to compile and work on Windows & MacOSX.
 Currently, it compiled & works on BSD.

 Then, the game depends on [SDL](http://www.libsdl.org), [SDL_image](http://www.libsdl.org/projects/SDL_image/release-1.2.html), [SDL_mixer](http://www.libsdl.org/projects/SDL_mixer/release-1.2.html).
 If these libraries do not work on your computer, then it's just can't work.
-But that's its only library depencies, so it's not that bad (to be fair, SDL_image & SDL_mixer need sub-libraries, like libjpeg, libpng, libvorbis, libogg, etc.).
+But that's its only library depencies, so it's not that bad (to be fair, SDL_image & SDL_mixer depend on sub-libraries, like libjpeg, libpng, libvorbis, libogg, etc.).

 Then, the game was compiled with gcc and clang.
 It might work with other compilers, but we can't know for sure.

-Then, this repository is the main repository - we have small sub-projects that needs to be compiled first:
+Then, this repository is the main repository - we have small sub-projects that need to be compiled first:
  - https://github.com/Romain7426/Mouton1-anime
  - https://github.com/Romain7426/Mouton1-nonanime
  - https://github.com/Romain7426/Mouton1-carte